Wildapfel/Wildapfel/README.md

 # *Hey, I am Max Petzold*

-Welcome on my GitHub page.
+Welcome to my GitHub page.
 I am a professional bioinformatician and programmer with a Bachelor's in Molecular Biology & Biotechnology and a Master's in Bioinformatics.
 I focus on building intelligent systems applied to biological data and biological research.

 **Current Projects**
 - *Gzip Compression Rate as Proxy for Structural Redundancy in Transcriptomes* - A pipeline to detect structural repeats across evolution of eukaryotes transcriptomes.